iota-community/DAO-Pioneers/session-documents/2021/session-3.md

 DAOhaus DAOs differentiate between (non-transferable) voting-economic rights (called 'Shares') and (non-transferable) economic-only rights without voting power (called 'Loot'):

 "To allow the DAO to issue non-voting shares, we introduce the concept of Loot.
-Just like Shares, Loot is requested via proposal, issued to specific members and non-transferrable, and can be redeemed (via ragequit) on par with Shares for a proportional fraction of assets in the Guild Bank.
-However, Loot does not count towards votes and DAO members with _only_ Loot will not be able to sponsor proposals or vote on them."
+Just like Shares, Loot is requested via proposal, issued to specific members and non-transferable, and can be redeemed (via ragequit) on par with Shares for a proportional fraction of assets in the Guild Bank.
+However, Loot does not count towards votes, and DAO members with _only_ Loot will not be able to sponsor proposals or vote on them."

 The next version of DAOhaus will totally decouple voting rights from economic rights with separate 'Voice' (voting) and 'Exit' (economic) shares.

 Thus you can think of DAOhaus DAOs as **blockchain-based multi-stakeholder co-operatives**.

-### Shares and loot
+### Shares and Loot

 <img width="620" alt="image" src="https://user-images.githubusercontent.com/77154511/147893222-04ab1956-544b-4e09-9f04-fb3e8fb1ca79.png">